This site is intended for health professionals only

 He lives with his wife, two daughters and dog in Coulsdon, Surrey.
 His proudest moment to date was winning the year 3 skipping race at Milford-on-sea Primary School sports day in 1991.

-GP, Clinical lead for Cancer, Macmillan GP, GP Principle and Interface GP
+GP, clinical lead for cancer (Merton, SWL CCG), Macmillan GP (Merton), GP principal and Interface GP (ESTH Trust)

 Dr Alg is a GP working across primary and secondary care with an interest in the management of cancer services and the care of frail elderly patients.